dmartino74/linux-git-cheatsheet/readme.md

 /  clear              / Clears the terminal screen                      /
-/  find [dir] -name [file] / Searches for a file by name within a directory / /  head [file]        / Displays the first few lines of a file          /
+/  find [dir] -name [file] / Searches for a file by name within a directory / /  head [file]        / Displays the first few lines of a file          / /  tail [file]        / Displays the last few lines of a file           / /  wget [url]         / Downloads files from the web                    /

 ## 🌱 Git Commands